 The danger of not properly prioritising these expenses is that you could find yourself short of cash for critical, non-negotiable costs.
 For instance, spending too much on a marketing campaign could leave you struggling to pay rent or utilities.
 By having a clear understanding of which expenses are fixed and which are variable, you can budget accordingly and maintain better control over your financial outcomes.

-Mastering the Art of Project Management: Your Path to Excellence
+Mastering the Art of Project Management: Your Path to Excellence6.
+Plan for Seasonal Variations

 If your business experiences seasonal variations, planning for these fluctuations is essential for effective budgeting.
 Some industries are highly cyclical, and failing to anticipate these changes can lead to significant cash flow issues.
 I’ve experienced both sides of seasonal business—those busy periods that feel like you’re sprinting to keep up, and those quieter months where expenses feel like a burden.
 Having a solid budgeting plan for both extremes is crucial.